arnauqb/blackbirds/paper.md

   - Markov chain Monte Carlo
 authors:
   - name: Arnau Quera-Bofarull
-    orcid:
+    orcid: 0000-0001-5055-9863
     equal-contrib: true
     corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 1 # (Multiple affiliations must be quoted)
+    affiliation: "1, 2" # (Multiple affiliations must be quoted)
   - name: Joel Dyer
+    orcid: 0000-0002-8304-8450
     equal-contrib: true
     corresponding: true # (This is how to denote the corresponding author)
     affiliation: "1, 2"
   - name: Anisoara Calinescu
+    orcid: 0000-0003-2082-734X
     affiliation: 1
   - name: Michael Wooldridge
+    orcid: 0000-0002-9329-8410
     affiliation: 1
 affiliations:
- - name: Department of Computer Science, University of Oxford
+ - name: Department of Computer Science, University of Oxford, UK
    index: 1
- - name: Institute for New Economic Thinking, Oxford
+ - name: Institute for New Economic Thinking, University of Oxford, UK
    index: 2
 date: 14 July 2023
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
+#aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+#aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

-`blackbirds` is a Python package consisting of generically applicable, black-box inference methods for differentiable simulation models.
+`BlackBIRDS` is a Python package consisting of generically applicable, black-box inference methods for differentiable simulation models.
 It facilitates both (a) the differentiable implementation of simulation models by providing a common object-oriented framework for their implementation in `pytorch` [@pytorch],